 Is the online customer journey of your store optimized?

-When it comes to a store’s optimization, a lot of brands overlook the little things that actually nudge the shoppers to make a purchase or abandon their carts.
+For customer journey optimization, a lot of brands overlook the little things that nudge the shoppers to make a purchase or abandon their carts.
 Right from how they see your site on their browser to how easy it is to search for products they found a screenshot of on social media, everything matters.
 That’s why it is important to put all your data to use and understand who your shopper is and what they expect from your brand, and continually keep optimizing their online customer journey.